apache/mina-sshd/sshd-site/src/site/markdown/index.md

 here; see the menu on the left.
 Most of the API changes affect only the `protected` API, i.e., the API for subclassing.
 But there are also changes in the `public` API that may affect user code.

+## Roadmap

+We cannot give a definitive roadmap with milestone dates.
+All development is done by volunteers in their free time and resources are limited.

+But we can give you a rough outline of what we want to do:

+* **3.0.0-M1**: Rework of the SSH transport protocol as a filter chain.
+The main user-visible new feature is support for client-side proxies.

+Further possible milestones (the order might change, though):

+* Some rework of handling of private/public keys.
+No new feature planned, it's necessary clean-up that will require some public API changes.
+* Resolve the split packages between `sshd-common` and `sshd-core`.
+* Support Java native ed25519 on Java >= 15.
+This may result in a multi-release JAR artifact.
+* Some refactoring of SFTP code; current code has shortcomings regarding SFTP file systems.
+* Anything else we stumble upon and that we cannot fix reasonably without breaking API.

+We reserve the right to make arbitrary API changes between M-releases.